jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 * n1-highcpu-4 instance with 3.6GB RAM
 * Running vanilla Ubuntu Trusty 14.04 LTS.
 * 20GB persistent disk (we shall be using 4GB of this for our swap partition, and the rest you will need to store all your images and such).
-You could probably get away with less, but this gives us some flexablity.
+You could probably get away with less, but this gives us some flexibility.
 As an FYI after I had everything installed with OS I had used just under 14GB of space.

 ## Usage / Quick Start